tobymao/sqlglot/README.md

 - The `MAJOR` version is incremented when there are significant backwards-incompatible fixes or feature additions.

 ## Get in Touch
 We'd love to hear from you.
 Join our community [Slack channel](https://tobikodata.com/slack)!

-## FAQ

-I tried to parse SQL that should be valid but it failed, why did that happen?

-* Most of the time, issues like this occur because the "source" dialect is omitted during parsing.
-For example, this is how to correctly parse a SQL query written in Spark SQL: `parse_one(sql, dialect="spark")` (alternatively: `read="spark"`).
-If no dialect is specified, `parse_one` will attempt to parse the query according to the "SQLGlot dialect", which is designed to be a superset of all supported dialects.
-If you tried specifying the dialect and it still doesn't work, please file an issue.

-I tried to output SQL but it's not in the correct dialect!

-* Like parsing, generating SQL also requires the target dialect to be specified, otherwise the SQLGlot dialect will be used by default.
-For example, to transpile a query from Spark SQL to DuckDB, do `parse_one(sql, dialect="spark").sql(dialect="duckdb")` (alternatively: `transpile(sql, read="spark", write="duckdb")`).

-What happened to sqlglot.dataframe?

-* The PySpark dataframe api was moved to a standalone library called [SQLFrame](https://github.com/eakmanrq/sqlframe) in v24.
-It now allows you to run queries as opposed to just generate SQL.

 ## Examples